open-indy/Koa11y/README.md

 #A GUI for pa11y

-To run this you'll need Node installed on your computer.
-I tried on 0.10.13 and it wouldn't work.
-I know the latest (5.7.0) does work.
+To run this you'll need Node (v4.0.0 or above) installed on your computer.

 1. Install [Node](http://nodejs.org)
 2. Download or clone this repo